w3f/Grants-Program/applications/wasm-opt-for-rust.md

 or it can be downloaded in binary form for most platforms, from GitHub, in which case it has to be extracted and added to the environment `PATH` variable in an ad-hoc way.

-In [our personal experience][wasmexp], aquiring this tool was a minor, but needless, barrier, to programming with [Ink!].
+In [our personal experience][wasmexp], aquiring this tool was a minor, but needless, barrier, to programming with [ink!].

 [wasmexp]: #appendix-the-wasm-opt-installation-experience